Textual and Visual Prompt Fusion for Image Editing via Step-Wise Alignment: Methodology

-\paragraph{Visual Generator:} To acquire the visual attributes corresponding to the specified attribute, we employ a text-image model known as the Visual Generator.
-Notably, large scale generative models have demonstrated pronounced robustness and adaptability in conditional generation tasks~\citep{saharia2022photorealistic,rombach2022high}.
-While these models may not possess the capacity to pinpoint or precisely modify attributes, they are proficient in generating attribute-associated features within the visual domain.
-In this study, we adopt UniDiffuser~\citep{bao2023one} as the designated Visual Generator.
-UniDiffuser uniquely combines text and image generation within a single model, leveraging the concurrent utilization of marginal, conditional, and joint distributions derived from multimodal data.
+\textbf{Visual Generator:} To obtain visual features of the designated attribute, a text-image model is used as the Visual Generator.
+Large generative models are known for strong robustness and generalization in conditional generation~\cite{saharia2022photorealistic, rombach2022high}.
+Despite their limitations in accurately detecting or modifying attributes, they can effectively generate the corresponding visual features.
+In this paper, we use UniDiffuser~\cite{bao2023one} as the Visual Generator, which generates images by one model, benefiting from the marginal, conditional, and joint distributions determined by multi-modal data.
+The reference image $i_\text{ref}$ is sampled from the conditional distribution $p(x_0|t_\text{target})$ and denoised by the noise predictor $\epsilon_\theta$ \cite{bao2023one}.